CruxConnect/crux-docs/_product/get_catalogs.md

 : (object) The Supplier object contains a supplier_uuid

 skus
-: (list) The SKUs list parameter contains a list of SKU objects containing a single sku_uuid each
+: (array) Array of SKU objects containing a single sku_uuid each

 num_skus
 : (number) The total Number of SKUs per the Catalog